keymanapp/keyman/common/predictive-text/docs/worker-communication-protocol.md

   left: USVString;

   /**
-   * Up to maxRightContextCodeUnits code units of Unicode scalar value
+   * Up to maxRightContextCodeUnits code points of Unicode scalar value
    * (i. e., characters) to the right of the insertion point in the
    * buffer.
 If there is nothing to the right of the buffer, this returns
    * an empty string.